PolySync/oscc/api/README.md

     printf("From the obd_callback, CAN ID: %x\n", frame->can_id);
 }
 ```
 Okay, we're all setup!
 Let get to work!
-Out code base is pretty small so
+Our code base is pretty small so
 we'll just stick to the `main` function
 ```
 int main